HorizenOfficial/horizen-academy-v2/docs/layer-2.md

 ### Lightning Network

-_Lightning Network is the most popular example of an L2 payment channel for the Bitcoin blockchain._
+Lightning Network is the most popular example of an L2 payment channel for the Bitcoin blockchain.

+(/temp/ZBF_Layer2_graphic-4_lightning_network.jpg/)

 ### State Channels